nagisa/kazlauskas.me/entries/h/dysfunctional-systems-2.md

 explanation I rate it at (*at most*) 5 minutes.
 Teleportation, as can be seen earlier in game, takes only 5 seconds to complete, which puts Winter at exactly
 $8.7\mathrm{min} + 5\mathrm{min} + 5\mathrm{sec} = 826$ seconds of exposure to
-radiation.
+γ radiation.

-826 seconds only and strictly only if there was any other radiation besides background radiation in the first place!
+826 seconds only and strictly only if there was any noticeable change in background radiation in the first place!
 The strength of radiation is inversely proportional to the distance from the explosion centre[^sqinv], thus even at relatively short distances from the explosion centre the radiation decreases to negligible levels.
-For comparison one cannot even measure the change of radiation background 200 kilometres away from the explosion of 20Mt nuke[^2].
+For comparison one cannot even measure the change of radiation background 200 kilometres away from the explosion of 20Mt nuke[^2][^strength].

-Looking at the [effects table][effects_table] to experience the same symptoms Winter had (vomiting and diarrhoea to be exact), her body had to absorb from 2 to 6 Gy of ionising radiation.
+Looking at the [effects table][effects_table] to experience the same symptoms Winter had (vomiting and diarrhoea to be exact), her body had to absorb from 2 to 6 grays of ionising radiation.
 Given 826 seconds of exposure the dose rate had to be anything between $8.717\frac{\mathrm{Gy}}{\mathrm{h}}$ and
 $26.15\frac{\mathrm{Gy}}{\mathrm{h}}$.
 I'm not sure I need to point out I'm having a hard time thinking up specifications of a bomb which would induce such strong radiation 4168 kilometres away from it's explosion location and not break the Sule apart.

 [^2]: At least until fallout arrives.
 [Source][nuke].
-Oh, and the bomb used in
-      the game was a lot stronger.
+[^strength]: The bomb used in game clearly was much stronger, but regardless of that, it's explosion strength (however strong it was) still pales in comparison to various laws, that don't favour game's scenario.
 [^sqinv]: See [inverse-square law][sqinv-law].

 [nuke]: http://kitsune.addr.com/Rifts/Rifts-Missiles/nuke.htm